Lightweight Distributed Gaussian Process Regression for Online Machine Learning

 \subsection{Proof of Theorem \ref{thm: mean convergence}}

 In this section, we present the theoretical results that leads to Theorem \ref{thm: mean convergence}.
-We first present the error between the predictive mean of local GPR and the ground truth, which is the result of Theorem \ref{thm: mean convergence} Part I, in Section \ref{sec: mean agent-based GPR}.
+We first present the error between the predictive mean of agent-based GPR and the ground truth, which is the result of Theorem \ref{thm: mean convergence} Part I, in Section \ref{sec: mean agent-based GPR}.
 Secondly, we characterize the predictive mean returned from distributed GPR in Proposition \ref{prop: lim hat mu} in Section \ref{sec: mean distributed GPR}.
 Lastly, we finish the proof for Part II of Theorem \ref{thm: mean convergence} in Section \ref{sec:mean analysis: fGPR}.